-LAND ONLY TOUR: $6,999.
+LAND ONLY TOUR: price $TBA.
 Canadian/person Starts in Amman, Jordan and ends in Cairo, Egypt

-AIRFARE: Our flights specialist estimate the cost of the airfare to be approximately $1,650 CAD departing Vancouver BC to Amman, Jordan returning from Cairo, Egypt.
-PLEASE NOTE THIS IS AN ESTIMATE FROM VANCOUVER ONLY VALID AT THE TIME OF POSTING
+AIRFARE: Our flights specialist estimates the cost of the airfare to be approximately $1,650 CAD departing Vancouver BC to Amman, Jordan returning from Cairo, Egypt.
+PLEASE NOTE THIS IS AN ESTIMATE FROM VANCOUVER, ONLY VALID AT THE TIME OF POSTING.

 LAND ONLY TOUR: $TBA Canadian per person Starts and finishes in Amman, Jordan